vectorgrp/sil-kit/docs/configuration/configuration.rst

        :doc:`DataSubscribers<configuration-services>`,
        :doc:`RpcClients<configuration-services>`,
        :doc:`RpcServers<configuration-services>`
-     - These sections allow to configure bus controllers and other communication services.
+     - These sections are used to configure bus controllers and other communication services.

    * - :ref:`Logging<sec:cfg-participant-logging>`
      - The logger configuration for this participant.